Adamt603/cse15l-lab-reports/Week1–RemoteAccessandTheFilesystem.md

 ![Vs code download](https://github.com/Adamt603/cse15l-lab-reports/blob/main/Imagies/firstPic.png?raw=true)
 - Go to [VS code download](https://code.visualstudio.com/) and click "Download Mac Universal"
 - Then go through all the prompts and finish installing the IDE.
+- Open it once the installation is complete and look for a tab at the top that says Terminal then click open new terminal.
+- The terminal is where you will type all your git commands and ssh commands.

 ---